xparq/sfw/README.md

 - Compiling as C++20 now (to embrace recent C++ features; SFML3 is C++17 already)
 - Richer, more flexible API, bugfixes, improvements to existing widgets etc.
 - Reshuffled source tree (to allow growth & to help integrating into other projects)
-- Default quick-start assets included
+- Default quick-start assets included (and removed the non-free ones from the demo)
 - Auto download & setup the latest SFML-master lib (mostly for the GitHGub workflow)

 _For other (both planned and completed) changes see the [issues](https://github.com/xparq/sfw/issues)!_